Preventing The Flu Naturally

 Taking care of winter immunity means more than just an emergency response if we do catch a cold - although natural medicine does provide us with lots of options here.
 A strong immune system relies on a strong level of foundational health.
 Good health foundations make our bodies resilient – meaning if we do fall acutely ill, our body is able to promptly fight off the illness.

 We build strong foundational health with good sleep, exercise and by providing our cells with quality nutrition.
-A healthful diet is the starting point, but it is difficult to obtain all the nutrients we need through diet alone, so quality supplementation is important.
+A healthful diet is the starting point, but it is difficult to obtain all the nutrients we need through diet alone, so quality immune system support through supplementation is important.
 Xtend-Life’s Total Balance range contains all the nutrients your body needs for optimum health and to build good immunity.

 The old favourite, Vitamin C increases production of interferon, one of the body’s main immune chemicals and also enhances white blood cell activity.
 Get it from kiwifruit, strawberries, chillies, capsicum, tomatoes, green vegetables and citrus fruit.